For those who have both a mental illness and a substance use disorder, a dual diagnosis program is the optimal treatment option.

 10. Turnbridge, New Haven, Connecticut

-Turnbridge has gender-specific dual diagnosis treatment for young men and women in their three-phase recovery centers.
+Turnbridge has gender-specific dual diagnosis treatment for adolescents and young adults at their three-phase addiction recovery center near Bridgeport, CT.

 Behavioral health services provided at Turnbridge are: